 At the University of Mount Union, students receive an education from one of the best nursing programs in Ohio.
 The university provides state-of-the-art facilities for students in a variety of fields.
 Nurses can immerse themselves in the technology and get hands-on experience to prepare for their state exams and future nursing careers.

 Mountain Union is a well-respected private university located in Alliance, Ohio.
 With approximately 2,000 undergraduate students, it has a competitive admissions process.
-Of those who apply, 77% receiving an acceptance letter.
+Of those who apply, 77% received an acceptance letter.

 Highlight: Nearly all students, 99%, who attend Mount Union receive some form of financial assistance.
 This makes it possible for more students to attend school, even if they haven’t saved enough money to pay for their education upfront.